nxxh447/nxxh447/README.md

 Hey, im nxxh, here's some stuff about me ig... oh yea and you should maybe like look at [this](https://github.com/nxxh447/nx-client/) or something...
 <br>
 <br>
-here's what i mainly have been working with:
+here's what i have been working with recently:
 - javascript
 - html/css

 <br>

-but i also work with:
+but i also kinda like work with:
 - discord.js
 - WebView2 (go)
 - node.js